sbi-airbus/docs/source/reference/glossary.rst

       processing :term:`block`.
 The workflow is also automatically instantiated (run) to provide a first :term:`job` output.

+   download block
+      A term:`data block` that allows for downloading an image granting indefinite rights to its usage.

    EVI
       **E**\ nhanced **V**\ egetation **I**\ ndex complements :term:`NDVI` in the sense that it looks for indicators of